 - The tree is a beech, probably an example of Fagus sylvatica, a native British species.

 - It shows signs of damage, which was probably inflicted early in its life.

 - Its age is uncertain, but a single tree at the present location has been displayed in Ordnance Survey maps for over 100 years.

 - It may or may not be the last representative of a group of trees that once comprised a grove at the hill top, of which more below.

 - The tree is stranded in the sense that it obviously never was part of a hedgerow.

 - It was once surrounded by a grassy knoll, of which more below.
 This feature was ploughed away in the 1980s.

 - The grassy knoll, at some stage, had a horseshoe shaped, 2 - 3 foot-deep trench cut into it around the tree.
-There are two, quite different, plausible explanations for the trench and these are discussed below.
 It disappeared when the turfed area was ploughed away.

 Early map references to Grove Hill